John Worboys: 'Deborah'

+'Fiona'

-'Fiona' (not her real name) (described in court documentation as 'DSD') was picked up by Worboys, on her way home to her young baby, having been out celebrating a friends birthday.
-Worboys told Fiona that he had won a lot of money and offered Fiona what she described as a 'very strong orange liqueur'.
+'Fiona' (not her real name; described in court documentation as 'DSD') was picked up by Worboys, on her way home to her young baby, having been out celebrating a friend's birthday.
+Worboys told Fiona that he had won a lot of money and offered Fiona what she described as a "very strong orange liqueur".
 She later recalled that she remembered Worboys getting into the back of the taxi to have a cigarette with her, putting his arm around her, complimenting her.
-The next thing Fiona remembered, was waking up in Whittington Hospital the following morning.
-She recalled that as soon as she woke up, she knew she'd been raped, detailing that she discovered her tampon had fallen out and her vagina was covered with lubricant.
-On reporting it to police that morning, a urine sample was taken, indicating traces of the active ingredient within Nytol (however, at that time, the significance wasn't noted).
+The next thing Fiona remembered was waking up in Whittington Hospital the following morning.
+She recalled that as soon as she woke up, she knew she had been raped, detailing that she discovered her tampon had fallen out and her vagina was covered with lubricant.
+On reporting it to police that morning, a urine sample was taken, indicating traces of the active ingredient within Nytol sleeping pills (however, at that time, the significance was not noted).

 Trial

 Worboys pleaded not guilty to all 23 counts brought against him, with his trial beginning on 20 January 2009.
 The fourteen women he attacked testified in court.
 Worboys claimed to have engaged in "banter" with the women "to get their attention", due to not getting "attention and cuddles" when growing up.
 He said that any sex was consensual.

 His defence counsel described Worboys as an "oddball", a "weird customer" and a "socially inadequate individual", but told the jury it did not mean Worboys was guilty, saying: "What have the prosecution got?
 They have got a lot of young women who had a very strange experience in the back of a taxi.
 It is not normal to be offered a drink by a taxi driver.
 The temptation for the jury is to say he is weird, he must have done it.
-Don’t fall into that trap".
+Don't fall into that trap."